A Look Back at Offensive Lines in 2019

 R.I.P.
 Vic Beasley....
 Brandon Scherff sends his regards. pic.twitter.com/LYZxbZcHjD

 Right guard Brandon Scherff, in contrast, had another fantastic season cut short by injury; landing him on the injured reserve for the second straight season.
 Wes Martin, a fourth-round pick out of Indiana got the nod for the final three games of the season and showed why Scherff is so valuable to the team.
 Now the Redskins will be in the same quandary as they were at the end of 2018; without a back-up at the same caliber as their star lineman, will they pay the incumbent or will they allow him to holdout for an entire season?
 For the sake of Derrius Guice and Terry McLaurin’s 2020 season, let’s hope they wrap Scherff's contract up a little quicker.

 For fantasy purposes, we really want to be fixated on the best and worst offensive lines, as they are the groups that will affect statistical output in the most meaningful way.
 With that said, if you clicked on this article but didn’t see your favorite team listed yet, here are the remaining teams and how far they have risen or fallen.

 What This Means Moving Forward

 In short, good offensive lines are going to bolster fantasy production while bad offensive lines will hinder statistical output.
-As for exactly which metrics mean the most, keep an eye out for an update on last year’s article, How Offensive Line Play Impacts Fantasy Football.
+As for exactly which metrics mean the most, have a look at How Offensive-Line Play Impacts Fantasy Football.
 Expanding on the ideas presented within, I’ll be getting into the nitty-gritty of r-squared values and direct correlation between the men in the trenches and the numbers on our fantasy score sheet.
 In the end, that’s what we’re here for.